Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 The Grand Princess is currently more than 100 nautical miles from the coast as it heads toward San Francisco, according to the maritime tracking site Vessel Finder.

-It's the second Princess Cruises ship to be identified as a potential cluster of coronavirus cases.
+It's the second Princess Cruises ship to be identified with a potential cluster of coronavirus cases.
 The Diamond Princess was held in quarantine at the port in Yokohama, Japan, for weeks last month.

 The Grand Princess is carrying around 2,500 passengers and normally has some 1,150 crew members.
 The cruise line says only a small fraction of that number will be tested, with the remainder of the people on board told to monitor themselves for any possible symptoms of COVID-19.